ongyuann/ongyuann.github.io/_posts/2020-05-29-htb-obscurity.md

 drwx------ 2 root     root     4096 May 29 06:30 vmware-root_622-2689275054
 ```

-We see no hint of a `/SSH` folder in `/tmp`.
+So in our other SSH session, we see no hint of a `/SSH` folder in `/tmp` while in the midst of `BetterSSH`'s authentication process.
 And if we complete the authentication process, we see that the program outputs an error indicating that it failed to locate `/tmp/SSH`.
 ```
 robert@obscure:~/BetterSSH$ sudo /usr/bin/python3 /home/robert/BetterSSH/BetterSSH.py
 Enter username: a